 You would be surprised how few “emergencies” experienced YNABers have.
 Because when money is in the bank, just waiting to do it’s job, it isn’t much of an emergency after all.

 You have to look ahead.
 You have to anticipate your true expenses.
-Here’s how it works out in real-life:
+Here’s the full game plan to getting (and staying) out of debt: